(ix ab EP i lone)

 Note: Adjust dosage at the start of a cycle are based on toxicities (hematologic and nonhematologic) from the previous cycle; delay new cycles until neutrophils have recovered to ≥1,500/mm3, platelets have recovered to ≥100,000/mm3 and nonhematologic toxicities have resolved or improved to at least grade 1.
 If toxicities persist despite initial dose reduction, reduce dose an additional 20%.

-Capecitabine dosage adjustments for toxicity in combination therapy with ixabepilone: Refer to Capecitabine monograph.
+Capecitabine dosage adjustments for combination therapy with ixabepilone: Refer to Capecitabine monograph.

 Hazardous agent; use appropriate precautions for handling and disposal (NIOSH 2014 [group 1]).
 Allow to reach room temperature for ~30 minutes prior to reconstitution.
 Diluent vial may contain a white precipitate which should dissolve upon reaching room temperature.
 Reconstitute only with the provided diluent.
 Dilute the 15 mg vial with 8 mL and the 45 mg vial with 23.5 mL (using provided diluent) to a concentration of 2 mg/mL (contains overfill).
 Gently swirl and invert vial until dissolved completely.
 Prior to administration, further dilute using a non-DEHP container (eg, glass, polypropylene or polyolefin), to a final concentration of 0.2 to 0.6 mg/mL in ~250 mL lactated Ringer’s, adjusted sodium chloride 0.9% (pH adjusted prior to ixabepilone addition with 2 mEq sodium bicarbonate per 250 to 500 mL sodium chloride) or PLASMA-LYTE A Injection pH 7.4.
 Mix thoroughly.